Mna0o7/alx-low_level_programming/0x0E-structures_typedef/README.md

-t are structures, when, why and how to use them
+what are structures, when, why and how to use them

 How to use typedef